-Outside of the clinic, Olivia is mom to two kitties: Sabastian Leon, a “forever 7 year old” grey tabby, and Maya, a black and white vampire cat who is easily going on 200 years old.
+Outside of the clinic, Olivia is mom to one kitty: Sabastian Leon, a “forever 7 year old” grey tabby.
 She’s also been a life-long rat owner.

 Olivia’s hobbies include aerial performance work, which she’s been doing for nearly a decade.
 In 2018, she won the Novice Lyra (aerial hoop) Division Championship in her very first performance on Lyra.
 When she’s not performing, you’ll usually find her crafting, cracking jokes, doing impressions or stretching.
 She is also a big advocate for mental health awareness, particularly as it relates to the veterinary industry.